 Where a pupil/student has an emergency healthcare plan prepared by their lead clinician, this will be used to inform the IHP.

+IHPs will be easily accessible to those who need to refer to them, but confidentiality will be preserved.
 IHPs will be reviewed on at least an annual basis, or when a child's medical circumstances change, whichever is sooner.